Docs

 Creating a Drag Source

-Make any component draggable by the user and configure the drag operation.
+Making any component draggable, and configuring the drag operation.

 With the DragSource class, you can make any component draggable by the user, and configure the drag operation.
 By default, the entire component is made draggable, instead of a small part of it.
 The DragSource class is a configuration object for the dragged item and contains static methods for configuring the given component instance.